Mileposts

 Richmond & Danville (Pre 1894)

-Richmond & Danville mileposts were the first to feature the cast iron post design that was common across the entirety of the Southern Railway primarily due to the fact that all other signage at that time was wooden.
-The mileposts featured 3 different casts depending on the number of digits and also had the numbers as part of the cast.
+Richmond & Danville mileposts were the first to feature the cast iron post design that was common across the entirety of the Southern Railway.
+The mileposts featured 3 different casts depending on the number of digits and also had the milepost numbers as part of the cast.
 This means that any surviving mileposts today will still feature their original numbers.
-The signs also featured a very unique mounting method that involved a metal “stub” extruding from the base of the sign that could be inserted into the post for stability.
+The signs featured a very unique mounting method that involved a metal “stub” extruding from the base of the sign that could be inserted into the post for stability.
 My assumption as well is that the stub allowed for individuals to handle replacements on their own without requiring additional help.
 Paint schemes most likely varied over time, but it is safe to assume (based on the 1901 Southern Railway standards and various photographs) that the signs and posts were painted white with only the numbers having black paint.
 As the style changed over time, the mileposts were likely painted to match all others throughout the system.
 This is evident in the pictures below at the 71 milepost in Valdese, NC and the 34 milepost in Melrose, NC.

 The cast numbers associated with the R&D mileposts were as follows: